OKCthouder/Python_addrBook/README.md

 ### python addrbook

-This is my first python program.
+> This is my first python program.

-Python: 3.6.4
+> Python: 3.6.4

-os: windows 10
+> os: windows 10

+#### how to run the program?
+1. win+R open the cmd
+2. cd the your path
+3. python addrBook1.py --help